bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 B3 allows you to customize display text for many of the application's elements, such as buttons, headers, and labels.

-To overwrite the default text that B3 renders, insert `window.b3themeConfig.useText = {}` into your theme's `assets/js/global.js` file.
-Within `window.b3themeConfig.useText = {}`, create a property for each element you would like to overwrite using B3 element names as keys and strings containing the new display text as values.
+To overwrite the default text that B3 renders, follow these steps:

+ 1. Insert `window.b3themeConfig.useText = {}` into your theme's `assets/js/global.js` file.
+ 2. Within `window.b3themeConfig.useText = {}`, create a property for each element you would like to overwrite using B3 element names as keys and strings containing the new display text as values.

 When done, the object will resemble the following: